leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

     mkdir -p ~/src ~/local

 The Miniconda distribution packages together just ``python``, ``conda``, and a small number of other packages.
-Its download size is around 50MB or less than a tenth the size of Anaconda distribution (100+ packages).
-Morevover, the conda tool is very valuable and what we will use to set up a robust environment.
+Its download size is around 50MB or less than a tenth of the size of Anaconda distribution (100+ packages).
+Moreover, the conda tool is very valuable and what we will use to set up a robust environment.
 Download and install Miniconda for Triton (see notes for Pegasus version),

 ::